Math - IB Programme

 Credits 1

+The course includes all objectives from the PWCS Algebra 2 curriculum, including the study of functions, equations, inequalities, systems of equations, polynomials, rational and radical equations, complex numbers, and curves of best fit.
 Advanced Middle Years Programme (Adv-MYP) Algebra 2 Extended is an accelerated course that integrates select Pre-Calculus concepts.
 Students are expected to master algebraic mechanics and understand the underlying theory and apply the concepts to real-world situations.
-Examples of extended topics include graphing, solving equation, and solving practical problems with exponential, logarithmic, and rational functions, composition and inverse functions application to practical situations, conic sections, and sum of finite convergent series.
 The study of the trigonometric circular functions will continue from Adv-MYP Geometry and prepare students for further study of this topic.
 This course has an associated Standards of Learning (SOL) test.
 Students will participate in these tests only when they have not yet earned sufficient credit for graduation and/or satisfied federal testing requirements.
 Algebra 2 is required for the Advanced Studies Diploma.
-This course replaces Adv-MYP Algebra 2-Trigonometry (2020-21 and earlier).

 Advanced Middle Years Programme Geometry